Types of COVID-19 Tests

 - Most accurate tests for detecting the virus that causes COVID-19.

 - They are given with a nasal swab, oral (throat) swab, or by taking a saliva sample.

 - Nasal swab: A nasal swabs looks like a long Q-tip.
 It is inserted about two inches into your nose and swirled around for a few seconds.
 The swab is then removed and sent to a lab for testing.
 Nasal swabs are fast and accurate, and they’re a good option for most people.
 You may experience a tickling sensation while the swab is in your nose, and after it is removed, you might sneeze or have runny eyes for a moment or two.
 Health care providers are more likely to use nasal swabs that go farther into your nasal cavity, and you may feel more discomfort than when doing an at-home nasal swab.

 - Saliva test: Saliva tests are self-administered; this means that after you are shown how to perform the test, you’ll do it by yourself.
 You will spit several times into a funnel attached to a tube, and then screw on a cap to complete the test.
 If you are at a semi-permanent testing site, you will then hand your sample to a supervisor; if you are performing the test at home, you will put the sample into a prepaid UPS envelope and send it out.
 Most people need 10-12 minutes to make enough spit to fill the tube.
 Saliva tests are more comfortable than nasal swabs and just as accurate, but they may not be a good option for those with low saliva production, such as very young children or those who have suffered a stroke.

-- A positive PCR test result is considered a confirmed case of COVID-19, and public health workers will follow up with the person to give recommendations for how long to stay home.
+- A positive PCR or other molecular amplification test result is considered a confirmed case of COVID-19, and public health workers will follow up with the person to give recommendations for how long to stay home.

 Antigen tests, sometimes called rapid tests, look for specific proteins on the surface of the virus.

 - Antigen tests produce results more quickly than other tests.